Flogging Dead Horse

 Incidentally, another speciality of the Ciccolina is alpaca steak.

 I have eaten peccary in Nepal.
 The porcine creature accompanied us on our Himalayan trek and became a friend.
-I named it Gregory.
+I named it Gregory Peccary.
 The porters slaughtered it and roasted it in a hole in the ground.

 Our farmer neighbour’s daughter in Ireland had a pet lamb which she was very fond of.
 That did not stop her eating it.

 I have eaten alligator tail in New Orleans.
 I tried jellied eels, which are considered a treat in South London.
 It was not quite as disgusting as I had feared but I would not repeat the experience.
 My local Tesco in Lewisham sold ostrich and kangaroo burgers.
 Koreans eat dogs.
 I have heard that in Sri Lanka the stray dog population reduces dramatically whenever Chinese road construction crews are in an area.
-Chinese drink mice wine (wine with a mouse in it).
+Chinese drink mice wine (that is not a typo for rice wine, I mean wine with a mouse in it).
 West Africans eat monkeys.
 The French eat frog legs and snails.
 I have tried both – frog tasted like fishy chicken (as did alligator) the snail tasted like – well – SNAIL.
+I often purchased wood pigeon from Stockport market on a Saturday afternoon and had it for Saturday dinner.
+It was very bloody and had close-packed meat like liver.

 The red squirrel is sadly rare in the British Isles because it has been ousted by the Canadian grey squirrel.
 Victorian naturalist, Frank Buckland imported grey squirrels to eat.
 Apparently, even today, they can be purchased for a couple of pounds and taste like nutty chicken.
 Buckland wanted to diversify the British diet and was a pioneer of zoophagy.
 He himself regularly ate mice in batter, horse tongue, squirrel pie and stewed mole.
 Don’t try mole at home – Buckland said it tasted like poo.
-London Zoo used to contact him when an animal died, in case he wanted to eat it.
+I do not know how Buckland knew what poo tasted like, but there is a word for people who eat shit so some must do.
+The word is coprophagia.
+London Zoo used to contact Buckland when an animal died, in case he wanted to eat it.
 In 1859 he founded the Acclimatization Society.
 At the society’s inaugural dinner in 1862 the menu included roast kangaroo, boiled sea slug and grilled parrot.
-Such was his renown that it was said when he walked past: “Elderly maidens called their cats indoors.”
+Such was Buckland’s renown that it was said when he walked past: “Elderly maidens called their cats indoors.”

 A baby has been bitten by a fox in Bromley.
 When I lived in Lewisham I used to hear horrible screeching cries in the night.
 Apparently, this was the sound of foxes mating (or vixens being raped).
 Strolling up to Blackheath Village one would regularly see packs of foxes strolling about and turning over garbage bins.
 In broad daylight there were about ten of them sunning themselves on the lawn next door.